 ductal carcinoma in situ:

-It is ductal carcinoma in its first stage.
-The term "localized" refers to the fact that the cancer has not spread beyond its point of origin.
+In early stage ductal carcinoma, the term “in situ” refers to the fact that the cancer has not spread beyond its point of origin.

 In this case, the disease is confined to the milk ducts and has not invaded nearby breast tissue.